Art of Mesopotamia: Early Dynastic period (2900–2350 BC)

 The Early Dynastic Period is generally dated to 2900–2350 BC.
 While continuing many earlier trends, its art is marked by an emphasis on figures of worshippers and priests making offerings, and social scenes of worship, war and court life.
 Copper becomes a significant medium for sculpture, probably despite most works having later being recycled for their metal.
 Few if any copper sculptures are as large as the Tell al-'Ubaid Lintel, which is 2.59 metres wide and 1.07 metres high.

 Many masterpieces have also been found at the Royal Cemetery at Ur (c.
 2650 BC), including the two figures of a Ram in a Thicket, the Copper Bull and a bull's head on one of the Lyres of Ur.
 The so-called Standard of Ur, actually an inlaid box or set of panels of uncertain function, is finely inlaid with partly figurative designs.

+Major Discoveries of the Early Dynastic Period were found through the excavations of Ur that took place between 1922 and 1934.
+These excavations were led by C. Leonard Woolley in a collaboration between the University of Pennsylvania Museum and the British Museum.
+Although these excavations ranged across Ur, the Royal Cemetery led to many art discoveries.
+Sir Woolley notes that a major technical skill of the Sumerians was their development and knowledge of metal work.
+This element is carried throughout Woolley's discoveries ranging from a cast dagger to one of his most popular discoveries; The twin set of “Rams in a Thicket” residing at The University of Pennsylvania Museum and The British Museum.
+Through Sir Woolley's discoveries we were able to understand more aspects of Ur than ever before, gaining more knowledge of daily life, architecture, art, government, and religion.
+This newly found understanding of Mesopotamia culture is found through Sir Woolley’s documentation of his excavations, writing ten volumes of Ur Excavations in 1927 and many more books on his discoveries.
+These books were physical documentation serving as first hand sources of information on Ur and Mesopotamia, but also allowed for the distribution of his discoveries and widespread of Mesopotamian history.

 A group of 12 temple statues known as the Tell Asmar Hoard, now split up, show gods, priests and donor worshippers at different sizes, but all in the same highly simplified style.
 All have greatly enlarged inlaid eyes, but the tallest figure, the main cult image depicting the local god, has enormous eyes that give it a "fierce power".
 Later in the period this geometric style was replaced by a strongly contrasting one giving "a detailed rendering of the physical peculiarities of the subject"; "Instead of sharply contrasting, clearly articulated masses, we see fluid transitions and infinitely modulated surfaces".